CAUT Policy Statement

 The Canadian Association of University Teachers is committed to equity in compensation for all members of the academy.
 Pay equity and human rights legislation compliance is inadequate to ensure the elimination of continuing discriminatory compensation differentials among academic staff.
 Equity in compensation is critical to the realization of overall equity in employment.
 Compensation inequities have adverse impacts on individuals from Indigenous and equity-seeking groups.
 Inequity in compensation is discrimination.

-All discriminatory compensation differentials must be eliminated.
+All discriminatory compensation differentials should be eliminated.

 Equitable compensation requires examination of practices and policies such as market differentials, starting salaries and merit increases.
 These should be addressed as discriminatory, particularly against members of Indigenous and equity-seeking groups.